nickjalbert/recipes/sauce/simple-spaghetti-sauce.md

 * Cut bulb of garlic crosswise, put both top and bottom in hot olive oil.
 * Allow garlic to turn golden (~10min).
 * Remove garlic (you can eat the nicely roasted garlic now).
-* Add chopped green onion and hot pepper, turn heat up a bit to medium-low, and fry for ~5min.
+* Turn heat up to medium-low
-* Add black olives, fry until well done (~20min, careful olives will spit oil when you add them.
+* Add black olives and chopped green onion and fry until well done (~20min, careful olives will spit oil when you add them.
 Should be somewhat shriveled and not rubbery).
-* Add in whole tomatoes, tomato paste, salt, and pepper.
+* Add in whole tomatoes, tomato paste, red pepper, salt, and pepper.
 * Simmer for 30min to 1hr.
 * Serve over Barilla #3 spaghetti or similar.